Time Saving Holiday Healthy Treats

 For a more filling main course, toss in some marinated, baked tofu cubes.

 Michelle Hirsch lives in Southern New Hampshire and teaches whole foods cooking classes throughout New England.
-She is a graduate of the world renowned Kushi Institute where she currently works on curriculum development.
-Michelle can be contacted at email@example.com.
+She is a graduate of the world renowned Kushi Institute.
+Michelle can be contacted at firstname.lastname@example.org.